 5 ways to Streamline Estate Plans when signing with the Notary

-By using an experienced and reliable notary, you can trust in advance that they are prepared for your estate plan signing before it’s even started.
-The notary will understand the paperwork coming and how exactly to care for it.
-Having worked with the same reliable notary again and again, you will become a two part team quickly streamlining through your established system.
-The notary may also serve as a second set of eyes to make sure all documents are executed properly and nothing is missed.
-By having a reliable and experienced notary, you will become efficient while inadvertently employing a quality control agent for each document signing.
-Life just got easier.
-Save approximately 30 minutes.
+By utilizing an experienced and dependable notary, you can be assured that they are fully prepared for your estate plan signing even before it begins.
+The notary will be familiar with the documents involved and how to handle them properly.
+Working with the same reliable notary repeatedly, you can form a two-person team and streamline your established system quickly.
+The notary can also serve as a second pair of eyes to ensure that all documents are properly executed and nothing is overlooked.
+By having a reliable and experienced notary, you can increase efficiency while unintentionally employing a quality control agent for each document signing.
+Life becomes easier with the potential to save approximately 30 minutes.

 You and your notary have perfected the signing routine!
-The classical music is playing softly at volume 2.
-The fancy blue pens lay perfectly uniform in the center of the table.
-The thermostat is set at a comfortable 72 degrees.
-Your clients enter the room refreshed and like a beautiful symphony, the papers begin to be passed from person to person with perfect harmony.
+The classical music is playing softly at volume 2, the fancy blue pens are laid out perfectly uniform in the center of the table, and the thermostat is set at a comfortable 72 degrees.
+Your clients enter the room refreshed, and like a beautiful symphony, the papers are passed from person to person with perfect harmony.
 Everyone is personable, laughter is shared, and the perfect estate plan ceremony is being conducted.
-You are that conductor!
-Your reputation for being exceptional grows and your business flourishes.
+You are the conductor!
+Your reputation for being exceptional grows, and your business flourishes.
 You’ve done it!
-Estate plan finished within your perfect parameters!
+Your estate plan is finished within your perfect parameters!

-The “Living Trust” is a written legal document that partially substitutes for a will.
-The State Bar of California describes a “Living Trust” (sometimes called an “inter vivos” or “revocable” trust) as follows, “with a living trust, your assets (your home, bank accounts and stocks, for example) are put into the trust, administered for your benefit during your lifetime, and then transferred to your beneficiaries when you die.”
+A “Living Trust” is a written legal document that partially substitutes for a will.
+The State Bar of California describes a “Living Trust” (sometimes called an “inter vivos” or “revocable” trust) as follows: “With a living trust, your assets (your home, bank accounts, and stocks, for example) are put into the trust, administered for your benefit during your lifetime, and then transferred to your beneficiaries when you die.”

 The “Certification of Trust” is a document that may provide limited but essential information about your trust.
-It can be given to banking institutions, brokerages, escrows, or third parties, while the document still provides privacy to other specifics of the trust itself.
+It can be given to banking institutions, brokerages, escrows, or third parties while still providing privacy to other specifics of the trust itself.

-The “Durable Power of Attorney“, a document often use to designate an agent to act on someone’s behalf (principal) concerning financial matters, even after they become incapacitated.
-This may include matters of banking, real estate, and/or business on behalf of the principal as indicated on the document.
+The “Durable Power of Attorney“ is a document often used to designate an agent to act on someone’s behalf (principal) concerning financial matters, even after they become incapacitated.
+This may include matters of banking, real estate, and/or business on behalf of the principal as indicated in the document.

-The “Advance Health Care Directive” is a document that touches on the matters and intentions of one’s decisions health care wishes concerning treatment, especially for end of life decisions.
+The “Advance Health Care Directive” is a document that touches on the matters and intentions of one’s health care wishes concerning treatment, especially for end-of-life decisions.
 It is a directive to physicians.

-The “HIPAA Waiver” or “Authorization for Use and Disclosure of Protected Health Information” documents may allow someone’s health care individual be disclosed to a third party as indicated within the document.
+The “HIPAA Waiver” or “Authorization for Use and Disclosure of Protected Health Information” documents may allow someone’s healthcare information to be disclosed to a third party as indicated within the document.

 The “Assignment of Personal Property” mimics its name in assigning any personal items into a trust.